jjstickel/RegularizationTools.jl/docs/src/index.md

 ## About
 Tikhonv regularization is also known as Phillips-Twomey-Tikhonov regularization or ridge regression (see Hansen, 2000 for a review).
 The Web-of-Sciences database lists more than 4500 peer-reviewed publications mentioning "Tikhonov regularization" in the title or abstract, with a current publication rate of ≈350 new papers/year.

- The first draft of this code was part of my [DifferentialMobilityAnalyzers](https://mdpetters.github.io/DifferentialMobilityAnalyzers.jl/stable/) package.
-Unfortunately, the initial set of algorithms were too limiting and too slow.
-I needed a better set of regularization tools to work with, which is how this package came into existence.
-Consequently, the scope of the package is defined by my need to support data inversions for the DifferentialMobilityAnalyzers project.
-My research area is not on inverse methods and I currently do not intend to grow this package into something that goes much beyond the implemented algorithms.
-However, the code is a generic implementation of the Tikhonov method and might be useful to applied scientists who need to solve standard ill-posed inverse problems that arise in many disciplines.

 # Quick Start